 An open source Pastebin alternative with runnable snippets and API, you can start your coding in your own languages, it does support 37 of them including Swift, Python and other.
 It also lets you save, share and fork snippets.
 The fork option is a new way to copy-paste things in a snap, see some real code, wanted to test it out or make an even better version, just fork it.

 10. Pastebin Pro

-The Pastebin Pro itself is a good when you upgrade for a price of near $50 (lifetime) or about $2 monthly.
+The Pastebin Pro itself is good when you upgrade for a price of near $50 (lifetime) or about $2 monthly.
 Update: Get Pastebin Pro Lifetime at 60% discount, check their website.

-So here were some alternatives to Pastebin.
+So there were some alternatives to Pastebin.
 Actually, not alternatives but everyone above mentioned have their own features and cons.
 So you can now choose as per your needs.
 Pastebin is more suitable for everyone.
 Most of the above alternatives are a bit focused on a particular group of professionals.